Home Spotlight What’s the Minimum Age To Be a Bartender in the United States?

 The minimum age to be a Bartender and serve alcohol in the United States varies on a state level but typically falls between 18 and 21.
 Sometimes, it may even depend on the city or county you’re working in.

-The laws regarding how old you have to be to work as a Bartender are influenced by the state’s alcohol control laws.
+The guidelines for how old you have to be to work as a Bartender are determined by the state’s alcohol control laws.
 These laws dictate employment conditions in establishments that serve alcohol and the rules staff members have to abide by.

-If you want to work as a Bartender, it’s important to learn the minimum age for this role in your area.
+So, if you want to pursue this line of work and you’re not yet 21 (aka the legal drinking age), it’s important to learn the minimum age to be a Bartender in your area.
 In this article, we’ll look at the bartending age requirements in each state and provide further information on the topic.

 Keep in mind that the rules for serving alcohol in open containers for immediate consumption and selling alcohol in liquor stores aren’t the same.
 With that said, the minimum to be a Bartender in your state may not be the same as it is for selling alcohol in stores.